IngloriousCoderz/inglorious-engine/packages/babel-plugin-inglorious-script/README.md

 `@inglorious/babel-plugin-inglorious-script` is a Babel plugin that transforms your JavaScript code into **IngloriousScript**, a superset of JavaScript that provides intuitive, operator-overloaded vector math.

 This allows you to write vector operations using familiar arithmetic operators (`+`, `-`, `*`, `/`, etc.), making your game logic cleaner, more readable, and less error-prone.
-The plugin compiles these operations into highly optimized function calls at build time.
+The plugin uses hybrid static/runtime analysis to provide both compile-time optimizations and runtime safety for complex scenarios.

 ## Why IngloriousScript?